fzenke/auryn/README.md

 This is the README file that comes with your version of Auryn.

-Auryn is a source package used to create highly specialized and optimzed code to simulate recurrent spiking neural networks with spike timing dependent plasticity (STDP).
+Auryn is a source package used to create highly specialized and optimized code to simulate recurrent spiking neural networks with spike timing dependent plasticity (STDP).
 It comes with the GPLv3 (please see COPYING).